Creamy Garlic Parmesan Orzo Flavorful and Easy Recipe

 Next, add the orzo pasta to the pan, stirring it in the garlic-infused oil.
 Toast the orzo for approximately 2-3 minutes, stirring frequently to ensure even cooking and to enhance the nutty flavor of the pasta.

 Pour in the vegetable broth, then increase the heat to bring the mixture to a boil.
-Once boiling, reduce the heat to low, cover the saucepan, and let it simmer for 10-12 minutes.
-This will allow the orzo to cook through and absorb most of the broth, stirring occasionally to prevent sticking.
+Once boiling, reduce the heat to low, cover the saucepan, and let it simmer for 10-12 minutes, stirring occasionally to prevent sticking.

 After the orzo has cooked and is tender, stir in the heavy cream, freshly grated Parmesan cheese, Italian seasoning, and season generously with salt and pepper.